 - 1. Closely read and analyze selections from the beginnings of literary, heroic, and scriptural traditions. - a.
-Independent reading and re-reading, annotating the text, and analysis with reading-for-meaning questions: Unit Introductions (textbook).
-The Iliad, Oedipus the King, The Aeneid, and The Alchemist (novel). - b.
+Independent reading and re-reading, annotating the text, and analysis with reading-for-meaning questions: Unit Introductions (textbook) The Iliad, Oedipus the King, The Aeneid, and The Alchemist (novel) - b.
 Identify and analyze the epic conventions in The Iliad. - c.
-Explicate and analyze how Homer's complex language creates images and explain how those images contribute to the selection's content and theme. - d.
+Identify and explicate how Homer's complex language creates images and explain how those images contribute to the selection's content and theme - d.
 Identify, explain, and analyze the details in The Alchemist that reveal archetypal setting, archetypal characters, and archetypal hero's journey. - e.
-Identify and close read parables used in the Alchemist and analyze their relationship to plot and theme.
+Identify and close read parables used in The Alchemist and analyze their relationship to plot and theme.

 - f.
 Examine the arc of a central character (hero) through the course of The Alchemist and analyze the fulfillment of his quest (hero's journey). - g.
-Explain and analyze how Oedipus meets the requirements of a tragic hero. - h.
+Explain how Oedipus meets the requirements of a tragic hero. - h.
 Analyze the function and influence of the Chorus in Oedipus the King. - i.
 Explicate the function and significance of the stage directions in the tragedy. - j.
 Explain and analyze the function and influence of verbal, dramatic, and situational irony in Oedipus the King. - k.
-Determine and then analyze valid reasons why Virgil repeatedly portrays the Greeks in the Aeneid as ruthless liars. - 1.
-Compare and contrast Aeneas with Ulysses based on what the Aeneid reveals and suggests about each character, analyze what Virgil intimates about the differences between Roman and Greek culture. - 2.
+Determine valid reasons why Virgil repeatedly portrays the Greeks in the Aeneid as ruthless liars. - 2.
+Compare and contrast Aeneas with Ulysses based on what the Aeneid reveals and suggests about each character, analyze what Virgil intimates about the differences between Roman and Greek culture.
 Synthesize academic and content vocabulary activities. - a.
 Direct instruction and practice (via vocabulary text), analysis of roots and affixes, utilization of graphic organizers, composition of aides-mémoires, and engagement of visualization using Smart Board and other technologies, including acceptable Internet sources. - b.
-Provide modeling for students to determine and clarify the meaning of unknown and multiple-meaning words and phrases in informational and literary texts based on close reading, context, and content. - 3.
-Direct SAT and Keystone instruction and practice. - 4.
-Constructed response prompts that require students to draw precise and detailed evidence from literary or informational texts to support analysis, reflection, and research (see Formative Assessments section). - 5.
-Vocabulary Enrichment from ancillary textbook materials and reading selections, and Vocabulary from Latin and Greek Roots X series.
+Provide modeling for students to determine and clarify the meaning of unknown words and phrases in informational and literary texts based on close reading, context, and content. - 3.
+Constructed response prompts that require students to draw precise and detailed evidence from literary or informational texts to support analysis, reflection, and research (see Formative Assessments section Vocabulary Enrichment from ancillary textbook materials, reading selections, and Vocabulary from Latin and Greek Roots X series.